 -Hives must be registered with the Province

-Are Swarms Common?
 No…and yes.
-With good hive management, a beekeeper can ensure that there’s enough room within a hive.
-When done properly and consistently, a beekeeper can prevent swarms from occurring.
+With proper hive management, a beekeeper can ensure that there’s enough room within a hive.
+When done correctly and consistently, a beekeeper can prevent swarms from occurring.
 That being said, even without backyard bees, swarms do happen in the city.
-Each year dozens of swarms are reported; some from backyard hives but many from natural hives located within the river valley.
+Each year dozens of swarms are reported; some from backyard hives but many from natural colonies located in the river valley.